Copenhagen Business Academy: Cphbusiness Søerne

 campus Cphbusiness Søerne in Nansensgade (No. 19) is located close to The Lakes in central Copenhagen.
 It houses the academy's study programmes within the fields of Sales and Marketing, Management, Communications and will also be home to many of the part-time AP-Degree and Diploma Programmes.
 Cphbusiness Søerne has a total of 1,000 full-time students and 50 lecturers.

 Cphbusiness Lyngby

 The campus in Kongens Lyngby is situated 12 km north of central Copenhagen.
 The current buildings were inaugurated in 2013 and 2014.
 The campus houses 17 different full-time study programmes with a total of 1,500 Danish and international full-time students and 70 faculty members.

 Cphbusiness Hillerød

 Cphbusiness Hillerød is located in Hillerød in North Zealand.
 The campus houses biotechnical and chemical study programmes and collaborates closely with the large medical companies that reside in the area such as Novo Nordisk and Biogen.
 The campus has approximately 100 students and 10 lecturers.

+Cphbusiness Bornholm

+Cphbusiness Bornholm is located in Rønne on Bornholm.
+The campus currently houses three programmes, Financial Management, Service, Hospitality and Tourism Management, and Computer Science.
+The campus is located just five minutes from Borgmester Nielsensvej, providing easy access to all busses.